lvgl/lvgl/docs/overview/color.md

 The type `lv_color_t` is used to store a color.
 Its fields are set according to `LV_COLOR_DEPTH` in `lv_conf.h`.
 (See below)

-You may set `LV_COLOR_16_SWAP` in `lv_conf.h` to swap bytes of *RGB565* colors.
-You may need this when sending 16-bit colors via a byte-oriented interface like SPI.
-As 16-bit numbers are stored in little-endian format (lower byte at the lower address), the interface will send the lower byte first.
-However, displays usually need the higher byte first.
-A mismatch in the byte order will result in highly distorted colors.

 ## Creating colors

 ### RGB